guildai/_guild-legacy/docs/src/project-reference/models.md

 ## Command specs

 Attributes that define operations (e.g. *prepare*, *train*, *evaluate*) do so using *command specs*.
-The syntax of a command spec is specific to the runtime.

-The TensorFlow runtime expects command specs to consist of a Python module with zero or more command options.
+Guild expects command specs to consist of a Python module with zero or more command options.
 For example, to execute a locally defined `train.py` module with the arguments `--datadir ./data`, the command spec would be: